Last updated on August 11, 2020

 You can’t imagine a time without bills, responsibility, and worry.

-Adulting means more duties, confinement, and stress.
+Adulting means busy work, pretending to care, confinement and routines.
 You rush from one task to the next, forgetting to smell the roses.

-Can you take back your sense of wonder?
-Does adulting have to be synonymous with bad?
+Can you get back your sense of wonder?
+Does adulting have to be negative?

-In this article, we’ll discuss three ways to reclaim your childlike enthusiasm for life:
+There are three easy steps to reclaim your childlike enthusiasm for life: